 Walking from Senator Whitehouse’s office, we spoke of how Virginia canceled it’s Spring trophy striper season and was taking the heroic conservation effort to limit the next season to two fish in a slot between 20” and 28”.
 How bold.
 The idea that Virginia was blowing their bugle of protection five years too late gave us more momentum to press our representatives to keep Magnuson strong.

 We pressed for climate change to be absolutely recognized in future regulations because it’s not a hoax.
 This administration’s ignorance towards it needs to be re-channeled to accepting the science.
 We don’t want Magnuson to have a reverse gear.
 We need fishery managers who understand warming waters and will protect our environment instead of draining it.
 It’s easy to ignore clear changes when you toss out the old “natural cycles” claim.
 Nature does clearly have them but the signs of man-made environmental change are obvious.

-We’ve been spewing carbon from internal combustion engines for a hundred and sixty odd years, there are almost 7.5 billion people now and there’s over 1.2 billion cars on the road.
+>We’ve been spewing carbon from internal combustion engines for a hundred and sixty-odd years, there are almost 7.5 billion people now and there are over 1.2 billion cars on the road

 That’s hard to ignore.

 Sitting in Congressman Langevin’s office, Peter cast a logical line from abundance to opportunities to sales.
 Abundance means guides and charter boats take people fishing, tackle stores sell rods and people buy newspapers and magazines to see where the bite is.
 It’s obvious that when those people have a positive experience, they’ll come back.
 Magnuson helps protect all that and we want more abundance.